SpeedyTransforms

 While the default grid for SpeedyTransforms is the FullGaussianGrid we can transform onto other grids by specifying Grid too

-map = gridded(alms, Grid=HEALPixGrid)
+map = transform(alms, Grid=HEALPixGrid)

 plot(map)